-The following table shows the data submitted by Member States in 2018 and approved by the GNI Committee in November 2018.
-Data revisions compared to 2017 are also included.:
+The following table shows the data submitted by Member States and the United Kingdom in 2020 and approved by the GNI Expert Group in November 2020.
+Data revisions compared to 2019 are also included.:

-It should be noted that the GNI data for own resources differs from the GNI data published in Eurostat’s database:
+It should be noted that the GNI data for own resources differ from the GNI data published in Eurostat’s database:

 In the first instance and in accordance with the existing law, GNI for own resources for the years until and including 2013 is still compiled using the European System of National Accounts ESA 95, whilst the published series uses ESA 2010.

-Second, under the rules of own resources, revisions can only be made to data for the past four years, unless such revisions are made in the context of work aimed at lifting reservations placed by the Commission on various aspects of the GNI calculations.
-So, for example, revisions due to improved statistical sources introduced in 2016 must be applied to the GNI own resource data for years 2012 to 2015 only, unless the matter is under reservation, whilst they can be included in the published series for previous years as well.
+Secondly, under the rules of own resources, revisions can only be made to data for the past four years, unless such revisions are made in the context of work aimed at lifting reservations placed on various aspects of the GNI calculations.
+So, for example, revisions due to improved statistical sources introduced in 2020 must be applied to the GNI own resource data for years 2016 to 2019 only, unless the matter is under reservation, whilst they can be included in the published series for previous years as well.